 Green Jobs Industry in the 21st Century

-In December of 2007, Congress passed a $125 million green collar jobs program.
-The Green Jobs Act would invest $125 million in green-collar job training programs, and the Energy Efficiency and Conservation Block Grant, which would authorize grants to local communities to help improve their energy efficiency and increase renewable energy.
+Way back in 2007, Congress passed a $125 million green collar jobs program.
+The Green Jobs Act invested $125 million in green-collar job training programs, and the Energy Efficiency and Conservation Block Grant, which would authorize grants to local communities to help improve their energy efficiency and increase renewable energy.

 They are now before Congress, waiting to be enacted into federal policies.
 (Data taken from sightline.org article on Green Jobs)